mtlynch/mtlynch.io/_posts/2019-02-01-1-year-solo-developer.md

 >
 >-*Silicon Valley*

-# Having doubts about my work

-I also worry about whether I'm taking enough risk.
-One of my realizations about Zestful was that I was spinning my wheels on busywork to avoid the scary part where I cold pitch to businesses.
+I  worry about whether I'm taking enough risk.
+One of my realizations about Zestful was that I was spinning my wheels on busywork to avoid the scary part (TODO: link) where I cold pitch to businesses.
 Is It Keto notably is a business-to-consumer website, which means I don't have to pitch to anyone.
 I don't have to convince anyone that using it will make the money.

 I made my first dollar of revenue within a week of picking the project up again, so I think there's potential in it, but it's also .
 It does tick all my boxes of a project.
 I am growing its traffic measurably month over month, I'm growing its revenue month over month,

 I am going to stick with Is It Keto for the time being because it does match a lot of what I find fun about starting a small business:

 * I'm making changes that have measurable effect on growth

-# What I miss about employment

-People ask me if I miss Google.
-Looking back, I definitely miss the perks, but on a day to day basis, I don't feel like I'm missing anything except for one thing: smart people.

-I mean that both in the sense that it's good to have smart teammates.
-One thing I never realized that I took for granted was that when you're surrounded by smart people, most of the information available to you is good information.
-While I was at Google, I learned a lot about the language Python.
-Before that, I had only taught myself Python and didn't know industry-standard practices.
-I learned that a lot of what I had been doing was wrong (TODO: link good devs, bad tests) and institutional knowledge at Google taught me ways of doing things better.

-Now that I'm on my own, I'm trying to learn about web development on my own.
-I want to learn what the industry standard practices are, but I can't because .
-For a while, I was hiring tutors to teach me web technologies, but that was hard too.
-If I don't know a subject, how do I know that they know what they're talking about?
-I know Python so I can identify people who are good at Python.
-I don't know Angular, so it's hard for me to figure out who's good at Angular.

-For example, I've spent the last

-Oh, is the pixel not aligned correctly?
-Just recompile TypeScript from source and change this line.

-Well

 # Staying motivated